ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ```
 {: codeblock}

-We can tailor the results by adding more details within the selector expression.
+You can tailor the results by adding more details within the selector expression.
 The `fields` parameter specifies the fields to include with the results.
 In our example, the
 results include the `nameField`, `descriptionField`, and `temperatureField`, as shown in the following example: